Live Chat

 Standing Desks and What Science Tells Us About Them

-Posted on 9th Sep 2019 in Open Office Furniture, Standing Desks, Workplace Wellness
+Categories: Open Office Furniture, Standing Desks, Workplace Wellness

 Statistics can say anything the author wants them too say, and that definitely holds true with a 2016 study by the Bureau Of Labor Statistics.
 Data compiled by the agency that year found that the average U.S. worker spent 39% of their days sitting and 61% standing.
 But when you take a closer look at the numbers, you'll find that in most occupations, workers either sit or stand a vast majority of their days.
 Waiters and welders, for instance, are on their feet more than 90% of the time.
 Accountants and software developers sit 80% or more of the time.